nialdarbey/hospital-admissions-example-3.4/README.md

 using the xpath() function to retrieve the name of the element (Document Literal Wrapped pattern).
 The webservice is exposed as a SOAP based service and orchestrates two other services used to electively admit a patient to hospital:
 * the PatientService responsible for Patient Demographics administration
-* the EHRService responsible for the administration of Episodes in the Electronic Health Record The above services have been mocked for the purpose of this example.
+* the EHRService responsible for the administration of Episodes in the Electronic Health Record.

+The above services have been mocked for the purpose of this example.

 Proxy Service